jandelgado/lede-dockerbuilder/README.md

 encrypted USB disk attached so I can use it as a simple NAS with samba and ftp:

 ```
-# LEDE profile to use: NEXX WT3020
+# profile to use: NEXX WT3020
 LEDE_PROFILE=wt3020-8M
 LEDE_RELEASE=18.06.1
 LEDE_TARGET=ramips